uthircloud/aws/WhitePapers/AWS-SecurityBestPractices/README.md

     - To give/control access to different AWS resources.
 Ex an EC2 instance to connect S3 bucket.
     - To give access to cross account access of AWS resources.
     - Identity federation.
 Ex In a corporate environment users will have identy already like LDAP we can use same idnetity to control AWS resources.

+**Mange OS level Access to EC2 instance**
+     - To access OS of EC2 instance we need different set of credentials.
+In AWS this can be done using AWS security key pairs (asymetric key pairs).
+     - These keypairs can be created different ways using different industry standards using tool like OpenSSL.
+     - Once the key paris is created only public key is loaded in AWS.
+User will have to store Private Key and have to use it to connect EC2 instance.
+     - When using AWS to create Key pairs both public and private keys are presented to user.
+     - In case of Linux in AWS using Cloud-init service EC2 AMI is launched EC2 keypair is appended to initial OS user's ~/.ssh/authorized_keys file.
+      - In case of WINDOWS ec2config service will create new randowm password and user should use this along with public key.